blocknative/assist/README.md

 // Display a success notification for 1500ms assistInstance.notify('success', 'Operation was a success!', 1500);

+// Display a pending notification, load data from an imaginary backend
-// Display a pending notification and dismiss it after 10000ms using the returned function const dismiss = assistInstance.notify('pending', 'Loading data...', -1);
+// and dismiss the pending notification when the data is loaded const dismiss = assistInstance.notify('pending', 'Loading data...', -1);
-setTimeout(dismiss, 10000);
+myEventEmitter.emit('fetch-data-from-backend')
+myEventEmitter.on('data-from-backend-loaded', () => {
+  dismiss()
+})
 ```

 ## Contribute